Nateyeb/simple_shell/README.md

 Brief description of functions contained in project:

-_strcmpdir : compares strings to find dir. find_command : finds command to execute in path routes. charput : writes the character like putchar. place : similar to puts in C. _strlen : string length. str_concat : concatenate strings. lookforslash : identify if first char is a '/'. compareExit : checks if user typed exit. compareEnv : checks if user typed env. execute_proc : receives command and args from getline to be executed. identify_string : returns pointer with folder address. prompt : infinite loop with fork to keep prompt going. controlC: avoid program closing when pressing ctrl + c. main: initialize program.
+_strcmpdir : compares strings to find dir. find_command : finds command to execute in path routes. charput : writes the character like putchar. place : similar to puts in C.
+_strlen : string length.
+str_concat : concatenate strings.
+lookforslash : identify if first char is a '/'. compareExit : checks if user typed exit. compareEnv : checks if user typed env. execute_proc : receives command and args from getline to be executed. identify_string : returns pointer with folder address. prompt : infinite loop with fork to keep prompt going.
+controlC: avoid program closing when pressing ctrl + c.
+main: initialize program.

 README.md: this.

 Authors
 Nathaniel Yeboah
-Fransica Boafo
+Francisca Boafo

 github
 @Nateyeb
-@franca
+@FrancaB